Updated May 5, 2023

 Differences Between Tableau vs QlikView

-Tableau vs QlikView Comparison Table
+Head-to-Head Comparison Between Tableau and QlikView Comparison Table

-Key Differences Between Tableau vs QlikView
+Key Differences Between Tableau and QlikView

 - Tableau is considered more user-friendly because of its easy drag-and-drop capabilities.

-- QlikView gives better performance because of its patented “Associative Technology” which allows for in-memory processing of the table and at the same time circumvents the use of OLAP Cubing.
+- QlikView gives better performance because of its patented “Associative Technology,” which allows for in-memory processing of the table and, at the same time, circumvents the use of OLAP Cubing.

-- Tableau has mastered the art of using diverse graphical interfaces and hence compared to QlikView Tableau is more preferred if there are Geographical Maps, TreeMaps, and Overlaps in your visualizations.
+- Tableau has mastered the art of using diverse graphical interfaces, and hence compared to QlikView, Tableau is preferred if there are Geographical Maps, tree maps, and Overlaps in your visualizations.

-|Basis For Comparison||Tableau||QlikView|
+|Basis For Comparison||Board||QlikView|

 |Performance||Tableau is slower than QlikView when it comes to in-memory processing.
 It employs cubing.
-Cubes can give out results quickly, they are faster than RDBMS, and however, they fall short when it comes to QlikView’s patented analytical engine.||QlikView comes with far better performance thanks to its Associative model.
-QlikView can combine datasets of all the sizes effortlessly.
-Additionally, it has fine-tuned its in-memory processing to such an extent that no other Data Visualization tool can match its speed.|
+Cubes can give out results faster than RDBMS, but they fall short when it comes to QlikView’s patented analytical engine.||QlikView comes with far better performance thanks to its Associative model.
+QlikView can combine datasets of all sizes effortlessly.
+Additionally, it has fine-tuned its in-memory processing so that no other Data Visualization tool can match its speed.|

 |Interface||Tableau’s Interface is more user-friendly and intuitive and supports drag-and-drop features.
-Tableau comes with diverse graphical visuals which make it a perfect tool to showcase data in different forms.||The interface of QlikView is overbearing with too much of unnecessary items in the menu and absence of a logical structure.
-QlikView provides an excess of 3D charts or gauges which are almost never used by the businesses.|
+Tableau has diverse graphical visuals, making it a perfect tool for showcasing data in different forms.||The Interface of QlikView is overbearing, with too many unnecessary items in the menu and the absence of a logical structure.
+Businesses rarely use the excess of 3D charts or gauges provided by QlikView.|

 |Cost||Tableau is less expensive compared to QlikView.||For QlikView, companies will have to invest more financial resources.
 Additionally, QlikView charges separate fees for its mobile platform.|

 |Deployments||Tableau Desktop is available for individuals.
-For cloud-based deployments, Tableau Online can be utilized and for on-premise deployments, the company provides Tableau Server.||Qlik offers QlikView and QlikSense in the form of Desktop Edition for personal use and an Enterprise edition for businesses.
-Additionally, QlikSense is available on a cloud as a Basic or a Business edition model.
+Companies can use Tableau Online for cloud-based deployments, while Tableau Server is provided by the company for on-premise deployments.||Qlik offers QlikView and QlikSense as Desktop Edition for personal use and an Enterprise edition for businesses.
+Additionally, QlikSense is available on the cloud as a Basic or a Business edition model.
 QlikSense can be installed on mobile platforms as well.|

-|Support||No phone support offered for Tableau Developers.
-Online knowledge base and the online community is included in the license fee.||Developers can avail phone support during regular business hours.
+|Support||Tableau Developers do not receive phone support.
+The license fee includes an online knowledge base and an online community.||Developers can avail of phone support during regular business hours.
 Phone support is included in the Enterprise plan.
-Additionally, free online resources are available along with an active online community|
+Additionally, an active online community and free online resources are available.|

 |Best Feature||Intuitive design||Efficient drill-down|